We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 It’s only five miles away from a major Mayan archaeological site (also a UNESCO World Heritage site) of the same name.

-The Palenque Mayan ruins date back to 226 BC and cover a huge area with tons of mysterious history packed in, so hiring a guide is worth considering.
-(See this Palenque day tour from San Cristobal de las Casas, #32 below.)
+The Palenque Mayan ruins cover a huge area.
+Dating back to 226 BC, there’s tons of mysterious history packed in, so hiring a guide is worth considering.
+(See this day Palenque day tour from San Cristobal de las Casas, #32 below.)

 One highlight: The Temple of Inscriptions, the largest temple on the ruin grounds, which is famous for the hieroglyphic tablets inside.